prajyot0180/Book-Management-System-using_Cpp/README.md

     2. Book.h and Book.cpp: Header and source files for the Book class, encapsulating book properties and methods.

-    3.BookManager.h and BookManager.cpp: Header and source files for the linked list operations and file handling logic.
+    3. BookManager.h and BookManager.cpp: Header and source files for the linked list operations and file handling logic.

 <br><h3>How to Use</h3>